-"And have you reached any kind of, er, understanding?"
+"And have you reached any kind of... understanding?"

 "No, Sir," Harry admitted.
 He cringed at the memory of that first painful interview.
 Far from ascending the heights of reconciliation or achieving some kind of psychological entente, both he and Professor Snape had been stranded at base-camp.
-His blundering apology had taken him a few steps forward, but Snape had not exactly come to greet him with open arms.
+His blundering apology had taken him a few steps forward, but Snape had not come to greet him with open arms.
 'It's a start,' Snape had conceded, but he had not been looking happy.
-Snape had agreed to the meeting - what irrefutable arguments had Dumbledore used to effect that, Harry wondered - but Harry had found him just as daunting and unapproachable as ever, his distrust falling fractionally this side of outright hostility.
+Snape had agreed to the meeting, at Dumbledore's instigation no doubt, but Harry had found him just as daunting and unapproachable as ever, his distrust falling fractionally this side of outright hostility.

 Harry had resolved that the next time he saw Snape he would ask him - ask him for answers to the questions that nagged like an infected abscess, growing more pressingly urgent with each passing day.
 But it had been too soon.
 In the actual presence of the Potions Master, the enormity of his own guilt had lanced Harry's tongue.
 It just hadn't seemed the right time to mention James and Lily.

 Nor had Harry been able to find the words to articulate an apology that had even the remotest ring of sincerity.
-Normal, everyday words like 'I'm sorry I hurt you.
-How are you feeling, Sir?
-Are you still in pain?
-I wish it had all never happened.'
-He simply couldn't say them.
+He simply couldn't say the words.
 He could not voice his regret.
-He knew, he could see, that Snape's injuries were not fully healed, and, knowing that he was responsible, he found that part of him did care - he couldn't pretend to himself any longer that he was wholly unmoved - but he couldn't bring himself to show it.
+He could see that Snape's injuries were not fully healed, and, knowing that he was responsible, he found that part of him did care - he couldn't pretend to himself any longer that he was wholly unmoved - but he couldn't bring himself to show it.
 To show sympathy was to invite rejection: Snape might snub his concern just as he refused Madam Pomfrey's healing potions.

 That was a cop-out.
 Harry knew it and so did Snape.
 The Professor's gaze frosted.
 Harry swallowed miserably, waiting to be verbally sliced, simmered and reduced to scum like just one more potion ingredient.

 "That excuse is unworthy of you, Potter," Snape said coldly, after a pause.
-He was making an effort to control his temper.
 "Professor Dumbledore has acquainted me with that Curse and its stipulations.
 As I understand it, no actual method of retaliation was specified in James Potter's letter.
 Am I correct?"

 Harry didn't answer.
 Let slicing commence.